 Lincoln County Power District - They have an assistance program that will provide reconnection and deposit fee waivers that can be used to assist with paying utility bills.

 NV Energy (Sierra Pacific Power Company) - Two programs are offered.
 The Comfort Savings and Special Assistance Fund for Energy (SAFE).
 Comfort Savings is a program that will audit a homeowners energy use and provide energy saving improvements, such as insulation, CFL bulbs, and many other items.
 Special Assistance Fund for Energy (SAFE) is a utility bill assistance fund that is used to pay old, unpaid utility bills.
 Find more Nevada Energy assistance programs.

-Sierra Pacific Power Company Electric Bill Program - Special Assistance Fund for Energy (SAFE) program is program that provides cash grants to Nevada families to help them pay old bills.
+Sierra Pacific Power Company Electric Bill Program - Special Assistance Fund for Energy (SAFE) is a program that provides cash grants to Nevada families to help them pay old bills.

-Southwest Gas Corporation - Provides grants and assistance funds that help provide weatherization assistance that can help lower utility bills.
+Southwest Gas Corporation - Provides grants and assistance funds that work together to help low income families.
+There are also solutions that help provide weatherization assistance, which can help lower utility bills.
 In addition, Energy Share aid can help those with an unexpected financial difficulties, such as a medical emergency, the loss of a job, an illness, or more.
 Click here to learn more.

 Valley Electric Association - The Lighthouse Assistance Program was created to assist Nevada families who, through unusual circumstances or unplanned income limitations, are having difficulty paying their cooling or utility bills.
 Learn more.